johnston9/la-donut/README.md

 The features included in the app at present reflect choices made around the following reflections.
 <br>

-What is absolutely necessary for the app to deliver it’s basic marketed functionality?<br>
+What is absolutely necessary for the app to deliver its basic marketed functionality?<br>

 What is the most enticing user friendly way of doing building these?<br>